5 Reasons You Might Be Breaking Your Tees With Your Driver

 We hate to break this to you, but it might not be as much of an issue with the tees as it is an issue with your stance or swing.
 And while tees are not expensive to replace, broken tees are usually a sign that you need to adjust something in your drive.

-So if you're serious about improving your game, take a look at a few of the reasons you are consistently breaking the golfing tees.
+So if you keep asking yourself, "Why do I break my tees with my driver?" take a look at a few of the reasons you are consistently breaking the golfing tees.

-1. Too SteepThe most common reason for chronic broken tees is that you are hitting the ball too steep.
+1. Breaking Tees Because Your Swing Is Too SteepThe most common reason for chronic broken tees is that you are hitting the ball too steep.
 So instead of hitting through the ball, you are hitting down on the ball.